 - Why are people abandoning my shopping cart?

 - Why are my refund rates so high?

 Through Qaularoo, you can easily survey your customers to find out answers to all of the questions above, plus more.
 Once you have your answers, you can then adjust your website so that you can maximize your conversions.

 Mission critical tool #5: Crazy Egg

-Analytics can be very data oriented and sometimes it’s hard to figure out what that data means.
+Analytics can be very data-oriented, and sometimes it’s hard to figure out what that data means.

 Crazy Egg is a visual analytics tool that helps you determine how users are engaging with your website.
-It provides a heatmap that shows hot spots where people interact and cold spots where they don’t.
+It provides a heatmap that shows you hot spots where people interact and cold spots where they don’t.
 You can then take the visual data from Crazy Egg and adjust your web design to help you boost your conversions.